 Claims against an estate of a decedent must be classified and have priority of payment, as follows:

-- Funeral expenses and expenses of last sickness for a reasonable amount to be approved by the court, not to exceed a total of $15,000, with any excess to be classified and paid as other unsecured claims.
+- Funeral expenses and expenses of last sickness for a reasonable amount to be approved by the court, not to exceed a total of $15,000 for funeral expenses and $15,000 for expenses of the last sickness, with any excess to be classified and paid as other unsecured claims.

 - Expenses of administration and expenses incurred in the preservation, safekeeping and management of the estate, including fees and expenses awarded under Sec.
 352.052 and unpaid expenses of administration awarded in a guardianship of the decedent.